Fhilb/RescueLaneClipper/README.md

 - [x] Implement config.ini file
 - [x] Add Pre- and PostRecording times to the video output
 - [x] Implement GPS positioning
+- [x] Add Whitelist to disable detection for other rescue vehicles
 - [ ] Optimize RAM usage (temporary saved frames take up lots of space right now)
 - [ ] Find a good solution to distribute the evidence (E-Mail, SFTP Server, etc.)
 - [ ] Give an Option for manual capture